rashen33/movie-app-react/README.md

 - **User-friendly Interface:** Offers an intuitive and easy-to-navigate user interface.
 - **Updated UX Includes:**
 <ul>
-    <li>Consistent Dark Mode throughout app</li>
+  <li style="padding-left: 20px;">Consistent Dark Mode throughout app</li>
-    <li>Medium Blue is used as a secondary color to differetiate from other media competitors.</li>
+  <li style="padding-left: 20px;">Medium Blue is used as a secondary color to differentiate from other media competitors.</li>
-    <li>Users Navigation Include: Trending Movies, Favorites, & Account Details</li>
+  <li style="padding-left: 20px;">Users Navigation Include: Trending Movies, Favorites, & Account Details</li>
-    <li>Users can view where to stream the movie, read other user reviews, & other basic details regarding the film</li>
+  <li style="padding-left: 20px;">Users can view where to stream the movie, read other user reviews, & other basic details regarding the film</li>
 </ul>

 ## Development